Akili built Video Games to Help ADHD in kids

 Eddie Martucci: In our case, yes.
 And I’ll tell you about that.
 I think what this really comes down to, though, that question about digital therapeutics, it’s like a business question for the industry.
 To answer that question, it’s important to recognize there’s nuance in the industry.
 So the vast majority of digital approaches, I think, are tough to protect because they’re taking well known human practices and putting them into an app.
 Right.
 So there’s 90 percent of the digital therapy companies or products out there are using different forms of behavioral therapy or disease management techniques or strategies, and they’re bringing them into an app that is not bad.
 It’s hopefully very, very good for patients.
 There’s a few validated products there that are, no question, good for patients.
 I think it does make those types of products harder to protect.
 We’ve taken a bit of a different tack.
 We’re a little bit, I guess, iconoclastic within the industry in that what gets us excited is software that even though it’s software, it’s more drug like in that it’s directly targeting and activating the dysfunctional physiology in the body.
 You can measure that and by virtue of that, you’re having a really unique effect.

 Eddie Martucci: The second big difference is we are using algorithms that have not been ever reported on before.
 So we take much more of a drug lens where we actually do protect we patent our technology.
 So we call this whole class “physiologically activating digital therapeutics.”
 Some people have referred to them as mechanistic digital therapeutics or disease modifying.
 There’s different phrases, but this idea of unique algorithms that you actually can protect with patents and copyrights, which we do.
 So we have about 50 issued patents for the technology that underlies EndeavorRx and another 100 that are filed on our various technologies.
 And you can demonstrate this has a real, unique physiological effect.
 I think what it enables, at least for these types of products is a feeling from the health care world that this is much more what I’m used to seeing in my traditional medicine where it’s unique.
 I can’t just go get this anywhere because I trust that this one product is the only one that has this unique technology.
 And by the way, it’s been proven to work.
 And I trust that they’re a stable company that’s going to be around for a while.
 Those things are really important to our model.
+What is important is to build games to help ADHD.

 Harry Glorikian: Well, it’s a good thing that I’ve been explaining it to people the right way.
 So at least now that we’ve talked, you know, my explanation is aligning correctly.
 So I’m happy about what I’m reading is correct.
 Let’s take a step back.
 So, there’s a lot of kids with ADHD who have no problems concentrating on something for hours if they’re really interested in it.
 But it strikes me the key feature of the of the product is not just keeping kids engaged.
 It’s supposed to build or improve those skills.
 Is that the key thing that makes the game special or unusual or different from any other pastime, say, building LEGO spaceships?

 Eddie Martucci: Yes, absolutely.
 So the engagement is critical, but the differentiator is the challenging and improving of that core cognitive functioning.
 And you don’t get that just by engaging in something.
 And actually, the vast majority of entertainment products you engage with will allow you to either passively engage, meaning you could watch YouTube videos for hours and hours, but you’re not actually challenging your brain or actively engage, but in a way that you don’t really have to challenge what you don’t do well.
-So in most video games, you can choose what most of us do in life, choose the path of least resistance, because we like certain ways of using a product.
+So in most video games to help ADHD, you can choose what most of us do in life, choose the path of least resistance, because we like certain ways of using a product.
 Our product is unique in that this this patented algorithm forces you—it’s essentially measuring second by second where you’re weak and processing the various streams of information and it is forcing you to work on those areas where you are weakest.
 But it’s doing it naturalistically.
 It feels like you’re using a treatment, but it’s really that level of focus on, for lack of a better word, it’s really that level of focus of delivery of that algorithm that’s actually going to stress you where it, for lack of a better word, hurts the most.
 That is the differentiator.
 The other big differentiator is, is the personalized algorithms that that we built in.
 And this is where, frankly, technology and data rich medicine has never gone before.
 But within seconds of using the experience, this product is tailoring to each individual user.
 And this is true whether we’re talking about kids with ADHD or some of our trials and products and adults with depression or MS, these products can actually tailor to your functional level and then move you along from there.
 So those two those two bits of how the algorithm works are critically important.
 The engagement is really the delivery vehicle to make sure you’re getting that level of medicine.

 Harry Glorikian: Yeah, definitely, if this was available to people in a larger age range, there are people that I definitely need to recommend this to when well then that becomes available.